uliseslemus/ecommerce-customer-revenue-analysis/README.md

 - Jupyter Notebook

 ## Dataset

 The dataset consists of transaction-level online retail data, including customer identifiers, product details, quantities, prices, timestamps, country information, and indicators of cancelled or returned transactions.
-This level of granularity allowed me to analyze revenue drivers, repeat purchasing behavior, and return patterns in detail.
+This level of granularity allowed for detailed analysis of revenue drivers, repeat purchasing behavior, and return patterns.

 ## Scope & Approach
 	I dedicated significant effort to data cleaning and validation to ensure transaction-level accuracy before drawing conclusions.
 This included filtering cancelled transactions, removing invalid quantities or prices, and resolving inconsistencies that could distort revenue calculations.